quasar-team/CanModule/Documentation/sphinx-source/connection.rst

 The anagate duo reconnects somewhat faster than the X4/X8 modules, because of firmware differences.
 The whole reconnection can take up to 60 secs until all buffers are cleared, so please be patient.

+The 4th case, software close/open, leads to a deallocation of the connection object, followed by a newly created connection.
+These objects are recorded in a (anagate-global) connection map.
+The library load object (see standard API) can also be deallocated and recreated.

+Nevertheless the Anagate modules tend to firmware-crash if too many close/open are executed too quickly, making a full power-cycle of the module necessary.
+A delay of at least 2 seconds between a close and a (re-)open per module is recommended to avoid "killing" the module.

 peak
 ----